 An experienced attorney can assist you in identifying all of the different goals you should try to accomplish during your estate planning process and can help you to identify the right legal tools to use.
 This could include trusts; a last will and testament; a guardianship plan for your children; pre-planning your funeral; creating a power of attorney; and more.

-How can a Tucson LGBT Estate Planning Lawyer Help?
+How can a Tucson LGBTQ Estate Planning Lawyer Help?